mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 With these building blocks, we have a powerful toolbox to expressively describe complex domains.

-Let's work through a more complex example and see how this would work out.
+Let's work through a more complex example and see how this plays out.
-In this example we're modeling (a simplified version of) user login:
+In this example, we're modeling a simplified user login process:

-- we receive a password and username as input
+- We receive a password and username as input.
-- we send back a response that can either be successful or contain an error message:
+- We send back a response that can either be successful or contain an error message:
-  - if the user can be logged in the response is successful and contains the user's information
+  - If the user can be logged in, the response is successful and contains the user's information.
-  - if the user cannot be logged in the response will contain an error message
+  - If the user cannot be logged in, the response contains an error message.

 The type definitions needed for this example would be the following: